 Cause: Don't worry, this is just a sign of old age!
 It’s normal for a mature spathe to show some fading in color over time.

-Cause: Not enough sunlight
+Cause: Not enough indirect light

 How to treat:Anthurium are tropical plants that prefer a lot of indirect, bright light throughout the day.
 Of course, finding the perfect lighting conditions can be difficult at first.
 We recommend placing your plant across from a bright window (away from any direct sun contact).
+With proper conditions, no direct sunlight anthurium care is simple.